-As an online marketplace operator, your users are far more at ease when they realize that you have admitted only users with valid and traceable identities.
+As an online marketplace operator, your users are far more at ease when they realize that you have admitted only those with valid and traceable identities.

 You also get the added benefit of fraudsters running away from your marketplace to choose other less secure marketplaces.

 With this in mind, here are a couple IDnow solutions you can try for your online marketplace: